Rebirth-Project/ufo-event-bus/documentation/Documentation.md

 //let a poster post an event as sticky eventbus.postSticky(new Event());

-//after that if the listener is registered to the bus it can receive the sticky event eventbus.register(new Listener());
+//after that if the listener is registered to the bus it can receive immediately the sticky event eventbus.register(new Listener());

 //a sticky event can be removed